 Gibraltar’s economy was once dependent on British subsidies and defense jobs.
 Now it makes its money from finance, shipping and tourism, all of which rely on open borders with the rest of Europe.

 Spanish prime minister Mariano Rajoy has already told his British counterpart, Theresa May, that he will not allow Gibraltar to remain in the European single market if Britain leaves.

 He could block such a deal on his own.
 Unanimity would be required from the remaining 27 member states for a special arrangement.

 And it doesn’t look like the other 26 are in a mood to do Britain, or Gibraltar, any favors.

 The negotiating strategy set out by the European Council and published by the Financial Times reads that “no agreement between the EU and the United Kingdom may apply to the territory of Gibraltar without the agreement between the Kingdom of Spain and the United Kingdom.”

 There is no legal reason why Madrid should be able to block a post-Brexit deal for Gibraltar.

 But there is no political upside for any of the other EU nations in taking Britain’s side against Spanish irredentism.

-If only there were “experts” who could have told British voters this might happen.
+If only there were “experts” who could have told the British electorate this might happen.